 Metal detectors are composed of several important parts and each of those components has some specific purpose.

 The Control Box is, for example, the place where the electronics are housed.
-This part of the detector is responsible for transmitting the signal to potential objects and receive a signal from those targets in a form of response.
+This part of the detector is responsible for transmitting the signal to potential objects and receive a signal from those targets in a form of a response.
 That means it is the brain of the device in charge of the main part of work.

 The Search Coil has the purpose of sending the electromagnetic field to the ground and catch the field of a targeted object.
 This part of the metal detector acts as a helping component of the control box.